top of page

 Critical Thinking in 2026

-A few days ago, Mike Novogratz , CEO of $GLXY tweeted something stark: that we may already be living in a world where truth itself feels unstable.
-Add AI-generated images, video, and deepfakes, and the problem only accelerates.
-He’s not wrong about the pressure we’re under.
-But the deeper issue isn’t that truth has disappeared.
+A few days ago, Mike Novogratz (CEO of $GLXY) tweeted something that really landed with me.
+He said we might already be living in a world where truth itself feels unstable.
+You know, add AI-generated images, deepfakes, video manipulation, and the problem just accelerates.
+Look, he’s not wrong about the pressure we’re under.
+But I think the deeper issue isn’t that truth has disappeared.
 It’s that our capacity to judge calmly is being eroded.
-I mean, how many times have you watched a movie trailer online only to realise halfway throug
+I mean, how many times have you wat

 Michael Rickwood